Texthead1/Runes/Docs/SkylanderFormat.md

 * [Hat enum](../source/kTfbSpyroTag_HatType.hpp).
 * Note that the following ids are identical to the ids used in the file names of Skylanders Spyro's Adventure, Skylanders Giants, and Skylanders Trap Team minus 1.
 For example, The straw hat has id 9 on figures but has id 8 in the files.
 * The unused hat ids are not used.
-* The padding hat ids were never meant to be used in the first place.
+* The padding hat ids were never intended to be used.

 | Hat ID |  Hat Name
 |--------|-------------------------------